 I remember a friend’s girlfriend, whose sister was dating Lee Todd, managing to secure tickets for the League Cup game against West Ham – the one with Iain Dowie’s own goal – and I also remember the disaster when, following quarter final triumph against West Ham, I couldn’t, from my new home in the Isle of Man, secure tickets for the semi against Middlesbrough.

-Three days before my wedding I was pacing a balcony in a hotel in Gibraltar while my wife checked final score on a very bad television reception.
+I also remember three days before my wedding I was pacing a balcony in a hotel in Gibraltar while my future wife checked final score on a very bad television reception.
 It was the last day of the season in which Jim Gannon saved us from going out of the league by the narrowest of margins.
 My brother was flying in that day and I’d told him if I was in the bar in my Stockport shirt, drinking champagne, we’d done it.

 He still didn’t believe me when that’s how he found me.
 An experienced County fan, obviously.